devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 Note that the case already showed above, `char c = 'A';`, also fits this rule.
-`'A'` is a character constant from ASCII, so its type is an `int`, and its value fits a `char` no matter whether it is signed or unsigned.
+`'A'` is a character constant from ASCII, so its type is an `int`, and its value fits a `char` no matter whether the `char` type is signed or unsigned.
 ASCII by its specification only uses values 0-127 and even `signed char` is required to accommodate that range.
 So, as `'A'` fits the `c` object, this situation is covered by the first rule.